spapas/django-generic-scaffold/README.rst

 selected scaffold depending on your configuration.
 This tag can receive three parameters: The django app name, the model name and the prefix name.
 You can either use the combination of app name / model name or just the prefix.
 It will return a dictionary with all the scaffolded urls for this model.
-For example, to get the url names for the model ``test2`` (careful you must use the internal model name) belonging to the app ``test1`` you'll use ``{% set_urls_for_scaffold "test1" "test2" as url_names %}`` and then you could use the attributes ``list, create, detail, update, delete`` of that object to reverse and get the corresponding urls, for example use ``{% url url_names.list }`` to get the url for list.
+For example, to get the url names for the model ``test2`` (careful you must use the internal model name so for ``Test2`` use ``test2`` ) belonging to the app ``test1`` you'll use ``{% set_urls_for_scaffold "test1" "test2" as url_names %}`` and then you could use the attributes ``list, create, detail, update, delete`` of that object to reverse and get the corresponding urls, for example use ``{% url url_names.list }`` to get the url for list.

-There's also a similar function named get_url_names that you can use to get the urls for your scaffolds.
+There's also a similar API function named get_url_names that you can use to get the urls for your scaffolds.

 For example, you can do something like: